-With temperatures rising and the Summer Solstice passed, you may be spending more time enjoying your outside space.
+With temperatures rising and Summer on the horizon, you may be spending more time enjoying your outside space.
 And if you have a pond, you’ll know that some maintenance tasks are vital to ensure your pond is looking it’s best in the sun!

-Here we have rounded up our top 10 tips for looking after your pond during these Summer months:
+Here we have rounded up our top 10 tips for looking after your pond during the Summer months:

 1. The Sun/Shade Balance